"Operation Lustre" Greece and Crete - April -June 1941

 Australian involvement in the ill-starred Greek Campaign was confined mainly to elements of the 6th Division, a number of RAN ships which were part of Admiral Cunningham's Eastern Mediterranean Fleet and RAAF squadrons and personnel attached to the Desert Airforce.

-The British, seeking to assist their last remaining Ally left in Continental Europe, formed and despatched an Expeditionary Force, code-named "Lustre", to Greece at Sir Winston Chirchill's explicit request It was mounted under the direction of Field Marshal Wavell in Alexandria.
-AIF troops began arriving in large numbers in late March 1941 part of a force of some 58,000 troops which required a mammoth Naval effort.
+The British, seeking to assist their last remaining ally in Continental Europe, formed and despatched an Expeditionary Force, code-named "Lustre", to Greece at Sir Winston Churchill's explicit order.
+The operation was mounted under the direction of Field Marshal Wavell in Alexandria.
+AIF troops began arriving in large numbers in Greece in late March 1941, part of a force of some 58,000 troops which required a mammoth naval effort.

 All up the fighting force comprised some 34,000 men with another 24,000 in logisitic support units.
 The fighting elements were despatched to the north eastern frontier of Greece, a mountainous region with poor roads and narrow defiles, including the famous Mount Olypus and the closer to Athens, the legendary coastal pass at Thermopolyae where the 300 Spartans had conducted their self-sacrificial defence against the invading Persian Army of King Xerxes in 480BC.

-However, "Lustre" was understrength compared to its opposition, under equipped with armour and almost totally lacking much effective air support.
-Its capacity to mount an effective defence evaporated in the face of German armour, air support and numbers.
-Beginning on the 5th April, the German invasion was effectively complete by the 24th April when the Allied evacuation began.
+However, "Lustre" was understrength compared to its opposition, under equipped with armour and almost totally lacking in air support.
+Its capacity to mount an effective defence evaporated in the face of German panzers, planes, and numbers.
+The German invasion began on the 5th of April and was effectively complete by the 24th April when the Allied evacuation began.

 While the Allied combat troops withdrew in good order as part of a coordinated fighting withdrawal, the same cannot be said for a lot of the services elements or much of the Greek Army.
 The British tanks and a significant proportion of the anti tank guns were put out of action and relentless German pressure continued.